 Rule Name Commencement Date Amending Rule Date of Final Determination Details Efficient management of system strength on the power system 24 October 2021 (Schedule 10) 1 December 2022 (Schedules 1, 2 and 9) 15 March 2023 (Schedules 3 to 8) NER 2021 No. 11 21 October 2021 This final rule aims to facilitate simpler, faster and more predictable connections for new renewable generators and storage providers, while continuing to support the stability of the power system.
 As the NEM's generation mix decarbonises and the uptake of inverter based resources (IBR) accelerates, the demand for essential system services, including system strength, has been increasing.
 Inadequate levels of system strength can lead to higher wholesale electricity prices due to delays in the connection process, as well as AEMO having to frequently intervene to maintain system security.
 To address these issues, the final rule is comprised of three components: 1.
-Maximising supply of system strength: introduction of a new system strength standard that must be adhered to by a subset of Transmission Network Service Providers (TNSPs), known as System Strength Service Providers (SSS Providers).
+Maximising supply of system strength: introduction of a new system strength standard that must be adhered to by a subset of Transmission Network Service Providers (TNSPs), known as System Strength Service Providers (SSS).
 These SSS Providers (ie TasNetworks, TransGrid, Powerlink, AEMO and ElectraNet) are required to use reasonable endeavours to plan system strength services to meet AEMO's forecast of IBR connections for each system strength node and three-phase fault level for each node.
 SSS Providers must determine what services they need to procure in order to meet the standard.
 2. Minimising demand for system strength: introduction of two new access standards for generators and for market network service providers and other loads that connect under Chapter 5 of the NER.
-These new access standards establish minimum requirements in relation to short circuit ratio and voltage phase shift angles, and also set out the maximum level of system strength instead.
-This is designed to incentivise generators and other loads to elect whether to pay to use system strength costs that a connection party would impose on the grid) or to provide their own system strength instead.
-This is designed to incentivise generators and other loads to nicetives.
-The system strength mitigation requirement expands the current
+These new access standards establish minimum requirements in relation to short circuit ratio and voltage phase shift angles, and also set out the maximum level of system strength that connecting parties can demand from the system.
+3. Coordinating supply and demand: allowing generators and other large loads to elect whether to pay to use system strength services offered by TNSPs (with the charge designed to reflect the system strength costs that a connection party would impose on the grid) or to provide their own system strength instead.
+This is designed to incentivise genera